Bronze living room lamp with ancient embroidery

 Two different packaging options are prepared for shipment.
 The base itself measures 46.5 cm in height, 29.5 cm in width, and 18.5 cm in depth.

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, especially the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign.
 It imposed a significant resemblance and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+And this is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the actual description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details